-Please note: Depending on where you are in the process and how you initially access Patriot Payroll’s software, some of the screenshots in our guide may differ from what you actually see.
+Depending on where you are in the process and how you initially access Patriot Payroll’s software, some of the screenshots in our guide may differ from what you actually see.
 Overall, the process should be the same and will ask for the same information.

 Before you dive into your payroll setup, take a look at the items Patriot recommends you have ready beforehand.
 This will make your setup process quicker and easier.

 Step 2.
 Add Payroll Settings

 Similar to how the federal tax section works, the state settings let you set up account numbers.
 It’ll ask for your state income tax number if you live in a state that charges income tax.
 There’s also space for you to enter your state unemployment tax rate and the date the rate is effective.
 When you’re done, select “Continue.”

-3. Set up Payment Details
+Step 3: Set Up Payment Details

 - Do you use workers’ compensation codes?
 If you use codes to report workers’ compensation for each employee, enter them here along with the applicable state.

-4. Add Employees
+Step 5: Add Employees

 Start by entering basic information for each of your employees, including name, Social Security number, and address.
 You also have the option of entering their email addresses so Patriot can send them a link they can use to access the employee portal.
-Once you upload all your onboarding documents, your employees can see and sign them through their portal.
+Once you upload all your onboarding documents, your employees can see and sign them through the portal.

 At this point, you’ll have the chance to specify whether each individual employee will have deductions or contributions included in their paychecks.
 You already set these up on a company level, so all you’ll need to do is select the appropriate one(s) applicable to each employee.

 When you’re done adding your first employee, you’ll see a prompt asking if you need to add another employee.
 Repeat the process we just covered until all employees are in.
-If you want to add employees in bulk, you’ll need to contact customer support and Patriot will help with setup for free.

-5. Review Patriot Payroll Setup
+Step 6: Review Patriot Payroll Setup

-6. Enter Payroll History
+Step 7: Enter Payroll History